 Why it's time to end greyhound racing

-In the extreme heat of 33 degrees, when we seek fans or air conditioning to keep us and our pets cool, greyhounds are still expected to compete.
-Injury and fatality numbers remain high – over 2,700 dogs died or were put to sleep as a result of being used by the racing industry since 2018, and over 26,000 injuries were recorded between 2018 and 2023 by industry officials.
+Even in very hot weather, when we seek fans or air conditioning to keep us and our pets cool, greyhounds are still expected to compete.
+Injury and fatality numbers remain high – between 2017 and 2024, over 4,000 dogs died or were put to sleep as a result of being used by the racing industry, and over 35,000 injuries were recorded by industry officials.*

 And we just don’t know the true number of puppies left unaccounted for between birth and racing registration – the industry refers to these missing young dogs as 'wastage'.

-We know the campaign to ban greyhound racing is a complex subject and you may have questions.
+We know the campaign to end greyhound racing is a complex subject and you may have questions.
 We’ve done our best to answer these below.

-We, along with other dog welfare organisations, had been members of the Greyhound Forum.
+We, along with other dog welfare organisations, were members of the Greyhound Forum.
 For many years we believed the best way to influence the industry and encourage change was through building relationships with those who had the power to make it.
-But unfortunately, too many of our recommendations were either not implemented at all, or watered down to a level where there was minimum welfare impact on the dogs.
+But unfortunately, too many of our recommendations were either not implemented at all, or watered down to a level where there was minimal welfare improvements for the dogs.

 There are a number of reasons.
 Some are inherent to racing.
 Others are related to off-track practices which could be improved with a willingness that is sadly lacking in the industry.

-Off the track, there are significant concerns around kennelling, standard of care, and transportation of many racing dogs.
-These relate to space provided in kennels, lighting levels, exercise opportunities, sanitation, diet, and access to dental and vet care.
+Off the track, there are significant concerns around kennelling, standards of care, and transportation of many racing dogs.
+These relate to space provided in kennels, enrichment, socialisation lighting levels, exercise opportunities, sanitation, diet, and access to dental and vet care.

 The current regulatory framework for the industry does not ensure a minimum standard for greyhounds that assures a life worth living.